fpereiro/astack/README.md

 2. Set `aStack.last` to the `last` argument.
 3. Call `call` with the `aStack` and an empty `aPath`.

 Actually, `return` can take an optional third argument, named `copy`, which should be a string.
 A copy of the return value will be stored in the aStack, under the key named as the `copy` argument.
+For example, if you write `a.return (aStack, true, 'someKey')`, the next `aFunction` executed will receive an `aStack` where `aStack.someKey === true`.

 This functionality is useful when you want to preserve an `return`ed value for more than one `aStep`.
 Since every `aStep` overwrites aStack.last, when you need to preserve states along a chain of `aSteps`, just use this argument.
 Caution must be taken not to overuse this resource, since it's comparable to setting a global variable within the aStack - and hence, you rely on other functions you call in the middle not to modify it or use it in any way.